JHoGit1/CS4375_Portfolio/CS4395_Portfolio/README.md

 Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%208/jqh200000_A8.pdf) to see the summary of the ACL paper chosen.

+## Component 9

+A Simple Recipe Chatbot was created using Google's DialogFlow ES.
+The project was done in collaboration with David Park.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/tree/main/CS4395_Portfolio/Component%209) to view the source code and static knowledge base of the chatbot.

+Click [here](https://github.com/JHoGit1/UTD_CS_Portfolio/blob/main/CS4395_Portfolio/Component%209/Chatbot_Report.pdf) to view the writeup of the chatbot.

 ## Component 10
 Different deep learning models were created to try and predict whether or not text was spam.
 This includes a sequential model, RNN, CNN, LSTM, and GRU as well as a GloVe embedding.